-Robert Duck, who works with both the nationally ranked men’s and women’s golf teams, is in his fifth season at Florida State.
-He played an integral role in the successes of both programs including the men’s national ranking of No. 1 and the women’s national ranking inside the top 25 during the 2015 season.
-Duck has helped coach both programs into the NCAA Tournament in each of his first four years while working with All-Americans and All-ACC honorees on both teams.
-In his first four seasons at Florida State, the men have produced six All-Americans, 10 All-ACC selections, one ACC Golfer of the Year and two ACC Freshmen of the Year while the women have produced two All-Americans and five All-ACC performers.
+Duck plays an integral role in the successes of both programs including the men’s national ranking of No. 1 and the women’s national finish of 15th during the 2016 season.
+Duck has helped coach both programs into the NCAA Tournament in each of his first five years while working with All-Americans and All-ACC honorees on both teams.

-During his four seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament four times each with the men finishing in ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals.
-In addition, neither team has finished outside of the top five in the ACC Championships as the men have finished in second (twice) and third once and the women have finished third once and have earned two fourth place finishes in their respective ACC Championships.
+During each of his five seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament five times each with the men finishing in ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals and the women finishing in 15th at the 2016 NCAA Championship Finals.
+The men have finished in second (twice) and third once and the women have finished third once and have earned two fourth place finishes in their respective ACC Championships.